Ancient Monuments Protection Act 1900: Details

 The Ancient Monuments Protection Act 1882 (45 & 46 Vict. c.
 73) had begun the process of establishing legal protection for Britain's ancient monuments; these had all been prehistoric sites, such as ancient tumuli.
 By the turn of the century, the scope of the earlier legislation was felt to be insufficient, and the act empowered the government's Commissioners of Work and local county councils to protect a wider range of properties.
 The act also allowed these groups to provide public access to ancient monuments, and to financially assist with their conservation.

 Consequences

 The Ancient Monuments Protection Act 1910 (10 Edw.
 7. & 1 Geo.
 5. c.
 3) expanded on the 1900 act.
 In 1913, gaps in the legislation between the protection ascribed to monuments under the three previous acts led to the a royal commission and the passing of the additional Ancient Monuments Consolidation and Amendment Act 1913 (3 & 4 Geo.
 5. c.
 32).

 Repeal

 The whole act was repealed, except so far as it related to Ireland, by section 24 of, and the second schedule to, Ancient Monuments Consolidation and Amendment Act 1913 (3 & 4 Geo.
 5. c.
-32), subject to the proviso in section 24.
+32), subject to the proviso in section 24, which came into force on 15 August 1913.